 The public is invited to attend a drop-in public meeting on Tuesday, March 29th from 4:00 – 6:00 p.m. at the City Operations Center at...Project Status: Current Projects

 The Clear Creek Interceptor Replacement consists of the replacement of approximately 3,3000 linear feet of undersized 18-inch diameter gravity sewer pipe along Clear Creek with 30-inch diameter sewer pipe.
 The purpose of the project is to provide additional capacity alleviating sanitary sewer...Project Status: Current Projects

-Edwards Park, at the corner of N. Main and Locust, is being redeveloped into a new City of Hendersonville park.
+Edwards Park, at 904 N. Main Street, is being redeveloped into a new City of Hendersonville park.

 Originally constructed in 1954, the Ewart Hill Reservoir No. 2 is a 5 million gallon covered concrete basin that makes up approximately 30% of the utility's total finished water storage.
 The improvements consists of installation of a flexible membrane liner to prolong the service life of...Project Status: Completed Projects